 The first step in the assessment of the Project was to delineate a Study Area.
-The Study Area needed to encompass the endpoints for the proposed Project (Lone Star's Reata Station and the proposed Century Oak Wind Collector Substation) and include an area large enough to adequately evaluate the proposed transmission line Project in support of Lone Star's CCN Application.
+The Study Area needed to encompass the endpoints for the proposed Project (Lone Star's proposed Reata Station and the proposed Roadrunner Crossing Wind Collector Substation) and include an area large enough to adequately evaluate the proposed transmission line Project in support of Lone Star's CCN Application.
 The purpose of delineating a Study Area for the Project was to establish boundaries and limits in which to identify environmental and land use constraints during the information gathering process to properly identify and map various items included within the PUC's CCN application.
-The delineated Study Area is an irregularly shaped pentagon, with the long axis running northwest-southeast, and encompassing an area of approximately 7,590 acres (11.86 square miles) in Callahan and Eastland Counties (Figure 2-1).
+The delineated Study Area measures approximately 3.5 miles north to south and one mile east to west, and encompasses an area of 3.5 square miles (2,240 acres), primarily in Eastland County.
+The westernmost extent of the Study Area is located in Callahan County (Figure 2-1).